9661328/9661328/README.md

-- 👋 Hi, I’m @9661328
+- 👋 Hi, I’m @9661328 (Jonathan Su).
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer programming and Java.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jonasu9661328@gmail.com or https://github.com/9661328

-There is currently nothing on this page.

 <!---
 9661328/9661328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.